-Tuition: $275 per session
+Tuition: $300 per session

 3:45–4:30pm (ages 3–4, with parents)

-Wednesdays, 4:45–5:30pm (ages 4–5, without parents)
+4:30–5:15pm (ages 4–5, without parents)

 9:15–10am (ages 3–4, with parents)

-Saturdays, 10:15–11am (ages 4–5, without parents)
+10–10:45am (ages 4–5, without parents)

-Saturdays, 11:15am–12pm (ages 6–7, without parents)
+10:45–11:30am (ages 5-7, without parents)

 Dalcroze Eurhythmics uses creative movement, songs, and improvisation to teach children to respond to music with their bodies, increasing coordination, spatial awareness, focus, and cooperation in a collaborative, social environment.
 Dalcroze classes are an ideal complement to instrumental lessons, or preparation for studying an instrument.

 It is not enough to teach children to interpret music with their fingers … the important thing is that the child should learn to feel music not only with his ear but with his whole being.

-- Emile Jacques Dalcroze
+— Emile-Jacques Dalcroze

-Tuition: $275 per 12-week session
+Tuition: $300 per session

 Fall Session: September 10–December 3 (no class November 26)